 The simple truth is that the majority of the colleges and universities in this country admit more students than they deny.
 The college search process should be an enjoyable and memorable experience, not an exercise to be dreaded!
 This is not a trophy hunt, with a “winner takes all” philosophy.
 If you’re worried about your chances for college admission and you’re willing to investigate beyond the very narrow band of highly visible colleges, you’ll find that many options lead to both a great fit and a lifelong passion for learning.

-If you appreciate the value of a good list to compare your schools of interest, check out our Lists and Ranking section for lists of all kinds (not just name brand schools)!
+If you appreciate the value of a good list to complement your college search, check out our Lists & Rankings section for all kinds (not just name-brand schools)!